Ganapathivarma07/LRS-Migration-AzureSQLMI/README.md

 - Place backup files for an individual database inside a separate folder in a flat-file structure (mandatory).
 Nested folders inside database folders are not supported.
 - Plan to complete the migration within 36 hours after you start LRS (mandatory).
 This is a grace period during which system-managed software patches are postponed.

-## Best practices

-We recommend the following best practices:
-- Run [Data Migration Assistant](/sql/dma/dma-overview) to validate that your databases are ready to be migrated to SQL Managed Instance.
-- Split full and differential backups into multiple files, instead of using a single file.
-- Enable backup compression to help the network transfer speeds.
-- Use Cloud Shell to run PowerShell or CLI scripts, because it will always be updated to the latest cmdlets released.

 ## Deployment steps

 1. Create Azure blob container in a storage account